Crawley: Public services

 Policing in Crawley is provided by Sussex Police; the British Transport Police are responsible for the rail network.
 The borough is the police headquarters for the West Sussex division, and is itself divided into three areas for the purposes of neighbourhood policing: Crawley East, Crawley West, and Crawley Town Centre.
 A separate division covers Gatwick Airport.
 There is a police station in the town centre; it is open 24 hours a day, and the front desk is staffed for 16 hours each day except Christmas Day.
 Statutory emergency fire and rescue services are provided by the West Sussex Fire and Rescue Service which operates a fire station in the town centre.
 The South East Coast Ambulance Service is responsible for ambulance and paramedic services.

 Crawley Hospital in West Green is operated by West Sussex Primary Care Trust.
 Some services are provided by the Surrey and Sussex Healthcare NHS Trust, including a 24-hour Urgent Treatment Centre for semi-life-threatening injuries.
 The Surrey and Sussex was judged as "weak" by the Healthcare Commission in 2008, however in 2015 both the hospital and the Surrey and Sussex Trust were rated good by the Care Quality Commission.

 Thames Water is responsible for all waste water and sewerage provision.
 Residents in most parts of Crawley receive their drinking water from Southern Water; areas in the north of the town around Gatwick Airport are provided by Sutton & East Surrey Water; and South East Water supplies Maidenbower.

 UK Power Networks is the distribution network operator responsible for electricity.
 Gas is supplied by Southern Gas Networks who own and manage the South East Local Distribution Zone.

 The provision of public services was made in co-operation with the local authorities as the town grew in the 1950s and 1960s.
 They oversaw the opening of a fire station in 1958, the telephone exchange, police station and town centre health clinic in 1961 and an ambulance station in 1963.
 Plans for a new hospital on land at The Hawth were abandoned, however, and the existing hospital in West Green was redeveloped instead.
 Gas was piped from Croydon, 20 mi away, and a gasworks at Redhill, while the town's water supply came from the Weir Wood reservoir south of East Grinstead and another at Pease Pottage.

 In December 2008, a new three-storey library was opened in new buildings at Southgate Avenue, replacing the considerably undersized establishment formerly at County Buildings.

 The Civil Aviation Authority Regulation Safety Group is in the Aviation House in Gatwick Airport in Crawley.

 Transport

 Crawley's development as a market town was helped by its location on the London–Brighton turnpike.
-The area was joined to the railway network in the mid-19th century; and since the creation of the new town, there have been major road upgrades (including a motorway link), a guided bus transit system and the establishment of an airport which has become one of Britain's largest and busiest.
+The area was joined to the railway network in the mid-19th century; and since the creation of the new town, there have been major road upgrades (including a motorway link), a guided bus transit system and the establishment of an airport which by 2024 had become the second busiest in Britain and the tenth busiest in Europe.